Xascrimson/aws_cognito_workshop/quickstart/content/docs/seven.md

 Click "choose domain name".

-In this section, we will set up our cognito domain name that we are routing to if users are unauthenticated/get tokens.
-Make any name you desire but it needs to be unique, you can't use the word "cognito".
+In this section, we will set up our Cognito domain name that we are routing to if users are unauthenticated/get tokens.
+Make any name you desire but it needs to be unique, you can't use the word "Cognito".
 And save changes.

 ![](/domainName.png)